IrisChase/IVD/README.md

         trigger: model.react-to-click;
     }

-References to the model within an element are prefixed with the keyword `model` and not the model's identifier because it allows you to easily rename the model, use generic models in classes and because I felt like it.
+References to the model within an element are prefixed with the keyword `model` and not the model's identifier because it allows you to easily rename the model, use generic models in classes, and because I felt like it.

 Values from a model item that are used by IVD are always kept in sync.
 If the value changes in the model, the change is reflected in the IVD runtime.